by Kari Grenade, PhD Regional Economist and Macroeconomic Advisor

 - create opportunities to increase the wealth of ordinary workers and locals through ownership of tourism assets.

 Caribbean countries have many things that tourism investors want, and so in negotiating with them, Caribbean governments should always be in a position to negotiate with confidence, fully cognizant that their dignity and that of their nationals are at stake.
-Ideally, regional tourism policies should be formulated in such a manner that do not encourage “beggar-thy-neighbour” policies among Caribbean destinations (policies that countries take individually to address an economic problem that worsen the economic problem for other countries in turn),
+Ideally, regional tourism policies should be formulated in such a manner that do not encourage “beggar-thy-neighbour” policies among Caribbean destinations (policies that countries take individually to address an economic problem that worsen the economic problem for other countries in turn), which effectively cause a race to the bottom for all concerned.

 NOW Grenada is not responsible for the opinions, statements or media content presented by contributors.
 In case of abuse, click here to report.